Maidenhair Fern

 Perennial

 Maidenhair fern is the lacy black-stem drama queen — fan-shaped leaflets on wiry stalks, happiest on limestone seeps and humid shade.
-In subtropical and tropical Americas it naturalizes near springs and moist walls; indoors it tests your misting discipline and honesty about drafty HVAC. ☀️💧 Sun and Water Requirements: - Bright shade to dappled light; direct sun fries fronds like bad critique. - Consistent moisture with good air movement; hates drying cycles and salt buildup. - Limestone-tolerant; appreciates alkaline seep chemistry where applicable. ✂️ Methods to Propagate: - Division: split crowns in spring with sharp tools and minimal root trauma. - Spores: slow lab-art path — division is the backyard sanity move.
+In subtropical and tropical Americas it naturalizes near springs and moist walls; indoors it tests your misting discipline and honesty about drafty HVAC.
+Bright shade to dappled light; direct sun fries fronds like bad critique.
+Consistent moisture with good air movement; hates drying cycles and salt buildup.
+Limestone-tolerant; appreciates alkaline seep chemistry where applicable.
+Division: split crowns in spring with sharp tools and minimal root trauma.
+Spores: slow lab-art path — division is the backyard sanity move.
+Fronds are enjoyed in place -- sustainable harvest means photos for art, not stripping every leaflet.
+If propagating divisions, take modest wedges from large clumps in cool wet weather.
+Morning mist beats afternoon sun for transplant recovery.

 Good Neighbors